eriktoller/VPAEM/README.md

 The following functions are included for the plotting scheme in MATLAB
 - `creat_figure.m` creat the figure window
 - `Plot_line.m` plots a line from `z1` to `z2`
+- `Contour_flow_net.m` contours a flow net

+## Authors
+VPAEM is developed by:
+Erik Å.L.
+Toller
+Department of Earth Sciences,
+Uppsala University, Uppsala, Sweden
+ORCID 0000-0002-7793-3998

+## License and contributing
+VPAEM is licensed under the MIT license (see LICENSE.md).

 ## Citations
 The program has been used in the following paper: